 The Mail Run takes place over three looped trails and is run over three days.
 While it is primarily a sled dog event, the Mail Run is open not just to dog teams but also skijorers, cross country skiers, snowshoers, kick-sledders, runners and probably any other form of self-propelled transportation capable of negotiating a packed snow trail.
 Participants usually participate in all three of the stages but they may also choose to limit their participation to just one or two of the stages.
 Mail Run participants will be sworn in as Official Mail Carriers but they must be willing to complete all three stages if they are to carry the mail.

 Everyone must register for the Mail Run which includes the Dash, by completing the Registration and Waiver Forms and paying the participation fee.
-Early Bird Special - also for the Dash this year!
-Register before December 31, 2016 for only $25!
-After January 1, it is $60.00.
-Register on line, simply go to the Registrtion Tab.
-Participants will receive the following participation awards: a 2017 Mail Run mug, a 2017 Mail Run envelope, a Certificate of Participation, a Barkerville Dash “Stake My Claim” certificate, and an “Official Mail Carrier” certificate, a hot dog lunch on Friday and a hamburger lunch on Sunday.
+Register on line, simply go to the Registration Tab.
+Participants will receive the following participation awards: a current year Mail Run mug, a Mail Run envelope, an “Official Mail Carrier” certificate, a hot dog lunch on Friday. and a "Gold Rush Trail" patch.

 The Mail Run is suitable for dog teams of all sizes however it is important that mushers are confident that their dogs are conditioned and capable of completing the posted distances.
 If there is a chance that your dogs may be unwell, please do not bring them to the event, to ensure that no illness will be spread to other dogs.
 Please ensure that your animals have current vaccinations.